syncfusion-content/windowsforms-docs/WindowsForms/fontcombobox/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Windows Forms FontComboBox | Syncfusion
-description: overview
+description: Learn here about getting started with Syncfusion Windows Forms FontComboBox control and more details.
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms FontComboBox

 To use a FontComboBox control in your application, all you need to do is drag and drop the FontComboBox control from the controls toolbox onto your form.